 A lot of ecommerce and DTC store owners love to leave money on the table as if it’s their side hustle to do so.
 Now, it’s not their fault—most of the time, these store owners wake up and realize their mistakes when they do want to start dropping their CPA and increasing their AOV.
 I’m not judging because I was in the exact same position before; too naive to understand the power of these things and let many opportunities (and cash flow) slip through my fingers.
 So what are they?
 Most you already know about, some you may already have implemented, some may have all implemented.
 They’re essentially things you do to your store that are a one time setup or ongoing improvement that have an asymmetric increase in your cashflow.
 I’m talking about email marketing, conversion rate optimization, and upsell/downsell offers.
 All of these are necessary to squeeze as much profit out of your store as possible while driving traffic to it.

 To break it down to layman’s terms, implementing the 4 essential email marketing automations that help with reducing cart abandonment, turn subscribers into buyers, and remind old buyers to buy again is a simple framework that will need to be updated every couple years.
+(If you’re not sure on how to setup those automations and campaigns, look no further and utilize ASPEKT, we’re one of the best email marketing agencies in the marketing space.)
 Meaning if something like this isn’t set up—say it with me—you’re leaving money on the table.
 Email subscribers are free, and once you have that data, you can either use it or let it rot.
 Similarly, conversion rate optimization is almost in the same boat as email marketing, except it takes a bit more tweaking and is more of a process, but once it’s done you’ll see immense returns from the same traffic and number of people.
 For example, if you increase your conversion rate from 1% to 2%, a small percentage, that’s over double the amount of revenue you’re generating from the same amount of traffic being sent to your store.
 Lastly, upsells and downsells.
 These are, again, a one and done solution that helps increase the average order value of each customer, which in turn will bring in more revenue.
 Getting these implemented is almost like a free print, and in this day and age, it’s hard to see how some stores still survive without these tactics in place.

 Like I mentioned previously, you should think of paid acquisition as pouring gasoline on the fire—it should accelerate your store’s performance.
 You should already have your ideal customer locked down and a decently performing offer.
 If you’re still “figuring things out,” I would advise against doing paid traffic at scale because you’re bound to blow up your store (in a bad way) and lose tons of money.
 Trust me—I’ve seen it happen multiple times.